-Highlight Use Site Name and press the 🗗 button.
+Highlight Use Site Info and press the button.
 This will toggle between On and Off.
-When this feature is On, you can add the site name to the file name for the video you are backing up.
+When this feature is On, you can add the site information to the file name for the video you are backing up.

-Once you have given the video clip a file name, highlight the Start button and press the button.
+Once you have given the video clip a file name, highlight the Start button and press the o button.
 The confirmation screen displaying data size will appear.
 When the storage device does not have enough space, the DVR will ask if you want to copy as much of the video clip as possible in the available space.
-Highlight the Continue button and press the button to continue clip copy.
+Highlight the Continue button and press the o button to continue backup.

-Once the clip copy starts, you can cancel it by selecting Cancel or hide the screen by selecting Close.
-When selecting Close, Clip Copy continues and a confirmation screen will display when complete.
+Once the backup starts, you can cancel it by selecting Cancel or hide the screen by selecting Close.
+When selecting Close, backup continues and a confirmation screen will display when complete.